YijunBao/TUnCaT/README.md

 * `nbin` is the temporal downsampling ratio;
 * `bin_option` determines the temporal downsampling option.
 It can be 'downsample', 'sum', or 'mean'.
 It is not used when nbin == 1;
 * `flexible_alpha` determines whether a flexible alpha strategy is used when the smallest alpha in "list_alpha" already caused over-regularization.

+### Set alpha as a user-defined value or using cross-validation
-* Among these parameters, we think most parameters do not need to be changed, but an optimized `list_alpha` can improve the unmixing accuracy.
-In our paper, we optimized the alpha using cross-validation, but it requires manual labeling of many traces, which is very time consuming.
-Instead, you can start with `list_alpha = [1]`, because most of our optimized alpha are close to 1.
+Among the above parameters, we think most parameters do not need to be changed, but an optimized `list_alpha` can improve the unmixing accuracy.
+In our paper, we optimized the alpha using cross-validation, but it requires manual labeling of many traces, which is time consuming.
+Users can start with `list_alpha = [1]`, because we showed that most of our optimized alpha are close to 1, and using a user-defined initial alpha=1 can give nearly the same accuracy for most videos without extreme conditions.

+However, if the experimental conditions are very different from our test datasets, using cross-validation to optimize alpha will potentially be more reliable.
+Because cross-validation requires multiple videos, we don't provide demo for cross-validation, but users can run through our paper reproduction code in the [paper reproduction repo](https://github.com/YijunBao/TUnCaT_paper_reproduction) to see how cross-validation can be done.
+Here, we will briefly introduce how to perform cross-validation, and use our ABO dataset as an example.
+The following folders will refer to the folder in the paper reproduction repo.

+(1) Find a dataset containing multiple videos with similar experimental conditions.
+The three major datasets in our paper, ABO, NAOMi, 1p, are all qualified.
+(2) Manually label ground truth transients using the MATLAB GUI in the folder `TemporalLabelingGUI` (We already provided the ground truth transients for the paper reproduction datasets).
+(3) Run TUnCaT with multiple alpha in `list_alpha` using `TUnCaT_multi_ABO.py`.
+For a new dataset, you can also start with `demo_TUnCaT.py`, and set `list_alpha` to [0.1, 0.2, 0.3, 0.5, 1, 2, 3, 5, 10].
+Make sure `multi_alpha = True`.
+(4) Calculate the F1 scores of all videos with different alpha using `evaluation/eval_ABO_ours.m`.
+(5) Find the optimal alpha for each cross-validation round using `evaluation/cross_validation.m`.
+You can load the file storing the calculated F1 scores, or run `cross_validation.m` immediately after `eval_ABO_ours.m` to avoid reloading the F1 scores.

 # Citation